emoncms/emoncms/CONTRIBUTING.md

 - Making it easier for users to migrate feeds stored as PHPTimeSeries and MysqlTimeSeries over to PHPFina (fixed interval).

 - Carefull staged refinement of Emoncms css, there is a lot of cusom css, a fair bit of it is duplicated, we need to carefully extract common css and create an emoncms specific css framework.

+---

+Please feel free to get in touch:

+hello@openenergymonitor.zendesk.com (Trystan, Glyn and Gwil)
+or: trystanlea@openenergymonitor.org